Free & Open

 Use mono for bass or lead behavior and polyphony for chords, pads, and fuller harmonies.

 The Melody Grid stores note objects rather than simple on/off cells, so patterns can carry velocity, duration, chance, and ratchet-related information.
+Pattern A is the free editable bank in this build, while banks B through D stay PRO-locked.

-7. Arrangement and song building
+8. Arrangement and song building

 Arrangement is built around Banks A through D and a chain list.